jpwallace22/consolelogger/README.md

 --- @field keymaps KeymapsConfig | nil             -- Optional: Keymaps for actions

 --- @class KeymapsConfig
---- @field insert_log_current string | nil           -- Optional: Keymap for inserting a log at the current cursor position
+--- @field insert_log_current string | nil           -- Optional: Keymap for inserting a log at the current cursor
 --- @field insert_log_selection string | nil         -- Optional: Keymap for inserting a log for the current selection
 --- @field clear_logs_current_buffer string | nil    -- Optional: Keymap for clearing logs in the current buffer
 --- @field clear_logs_all_buffers string | nil       -- Optional: Keymap for clearing logs in all buffers